Velvet Raccoon

 Velvet Raccoon is the debut studio album of American indie rock band Silent Old Mtns, released on June 19, 2012.
-Recording began in August 2011 with producer Myles Vlachos at the Key Facility in Monrovia, MD, and was finished in March 2012.
-The album was named after a velvet painting of a raccoon that drummer Pat Acuña purchased at a flea market while living in Nashville, TN.
+Recording began in August 2011 with producer Myles Vlachos at the Key Facility in Monrovia, Maryland, and was finished in March 2012.
+The album was named after a velvet painting of a raccoon that drummer Pat Acuña purchased at a flea market while living in Nashville, Tennessee.
 Its lead single, Dead All The Time, was released along with a music video on March 22, 2012.

 Critical response to Velvet Raccoon was generally positive, receiving an 8/10 when reviewed by Live Music Guide, calling it "...the first step of a visionary band with an honest and original sound."
-While Muzik Dizcovery's Casey Whitman wrote "Velvet Raccoon is hard to classify and unconventional, but the band has made an enormous leap, blowing away even my high expectations."
+Muzik Dizcovery's Casey Whitman, wrote "Velvet Raccoon is hard to classify and unconventional, but the band has made an enormous leap, blowing away even my high expectations."